-Part 2: Scaling of HSC Marks
+Part 2: HSC Scaling of Marks

 Scaling of HSC marks is the process of converting HSC marks into scaled marks for comparison.
 Read this guide to learn how different subjects are scaled and how to take advantage of scaling to maximise your ATAR.